Unified Regularization of 2D Singular Integrals for Axisymmetric Galerkin BEM in Eddy-Current Evaluation: Introduction

 \section{Introduction}

 Eddy-current nondestructive evaluation (EC-NDE) is widely used for conductivity measurement, flaw detection, thickness estimation, and material sorting \cite{GarciaMartin2011,Bowler2019}.
 Many important inspection scenarios, such as heat-exchanger tubes, steam-generator tubing, cylindrical shells, and rod-type components, exhibit axial symmetry.
-In such cases, boundary-integral formulations are especially attractive because only the one-dimensional meridional curve needs to be discretized, whereas finite-element models require meshing of the entire 2D cross-section.
+In such cases, boundary-integral formulations are especially attractive because only the one-dimensional meridional curve needs to be discretized, whereas finite-element method (FEM) requires meshing of the entire 2D cross-section.
+This dimensional reduction is particularly valuable in frequency sweeps, inverse identification, and geometry-parameter studies, where the forward model must be evaluated repeatedly.

 Most existing axisymmetric BEM models employ collocation formulations \cite{Bakr1986}.
 Despite the conceptual simplicity of this framework, several computational challenges arise in practice.
 While the axisymmetric Laplace kernel admits closed-form expressions in terms of elliptic integrals, the axisymmetric Helmholtz kernel does not \cite{Tsuchimoto1990}.
 Consequently, several studies have developed ad hoc numerical techniques to approximate the Helmholtz kernel \cite{Cheng1992, Priede2006}.
 Moreover, even for the axisymmetric Laplace kernel, the closed-form expressions for singular integrals become intricate for constant elements, and their extension to higher-order elements dramatically increases the algebraic complexity \cite{Dawson1995}.
+While effective for the constant and linear elements, this strategy is inherently tied to the kernel-specific singular decompositions, geometry-specific formulae, explicitly derived coefficient sets, additional branching logic, and limiting configurations near singular points.
+For curved isoparametric elements, the affine geometric structure that enables the closed-form extraction is lost, and analytical extraction no longer provides a practical singular-integration formula.
 These same difficulties arise in the analytical extraction of singularities from the Helmholtz kernel, since the singular part corresponds precisely to the Laplace kernel.